LovelaceSquare/lovelacesquare/Codes/BIRFI LS/README.txt

 # birfi_ls

-Estimates the instrument response function (IRF) of a fluorescence decay using a Hankel matrix approach with Tikhonov regularization.
+Estimate the instrument response function (IRF) of a fluorescence decay.
+The procedure builds a structured Hankel matrix from the decay trace and solves a regularized least squares system.
+A Tikhonov term penalizes large second derivatives of the IRF, yielding a smooth estimate even when the signal is noisy.
+This routine is useful when an experimental IRF measurement is not available.

 ## Inputs
 - `decay` (vector): measured decay signal.